typst-community/valkyrie/src/coercions.typ

   it
 }

-/// Tested value is forceably converted to content type
+/// Tested value is forcibly converted to content type
 ///
 /// #example[```
 /// #let schema = z.content(